irrum6/stranameg/HELP.md

 + 6 REPL (Interactive) mode
 ## 1 Basic usage
 Stranameg is a command line application.
-You can launch binary (compiled for linux) or compile it yoiurself with one or more parameters.
+You can launch binary (compiled for linux) or compile it yourself.
+It takes one or more parameters.

-pass parameters (command line arguments) to generate strings, all but first are optional (you can ommit all but first)
+pass parameters (command line arguments) to generate strings, all but first are optional.
-- First paramete is the **number** of strings
+- First parameter is the **number** of strings
-- Second paramters sets **length** of the generated string, defaults to 12 , this parameter is ignored in modes other than Random Letter String ones (rls,rla,rlaf)
+- Second paramters is the **length** of the generated string, defaults to 12 , this parameter is ignored in modes other than Random Letter String ones (rls,rla,rlaf)
-- Third parameter is **mode**, defaults to random letter String (rls)
+- Third parameter is **mode**, defaults to random letter string (rls)
 - Fourth parameter is just another argument whose usage depends on mode
 - Fifth argument is to whether or not write to file (**strings.textout**) 1 is true , 0 or ommited is false